10 September - 2 October | 2021

 Tim Rawlinson and Anthony Scala employ both blowing and casting techniques to create their outstandingly beautiful highly polished artworks.
 Sila Yucel, is a newcomer and definitely one to watch.
 She is currently apprenticed in our cold-shop at London Glassblowing, with support from Fondation Alcea - a foundation dedicated to preserving vanishing skills.
 Her interests lie in casting and coldworking, drawing upon her previous experience of 3D modelling and printing.

-Another newcomer is Sophie Layton, an established printmaker who is turning her talents and experience to glassworking.
-She is exploring and reinventing the forgotten art of enamelling on glass to great effect, to make dynamic and colourful visual statements.
+Another newcomer is Sophie Layton, an established printmaker who is turning her talents and experience to glass-working.
+She explores and reinvents the forgotten art of enamelling on glass to great effect, to make dynamic and colourful visual statements.

-Among the glassblowers there are a number of familiar names, as usual showing a fantastically varied range of ideas and objects.
+Among the glassblowers there are a number of familiar names.
 Blowing is the most immediate of glass making methods, and its potential in terms of colour form and texture seems infinite, but ever-increasing costs and dwindling resources suggest that it should be valued more.
 For more thoughts on this topic please see Andy McConnell’s essay ‘You don’t know what you’ve got till it’s gone” in our book Past and Present.
-Bruce Marks, Hanne Enemark, James Devereux, Catherine Huskie, Laura McKinley, Liam Reeves, Neil Wilkin, Peter Layton, Rachael Woodman and Sarah Wiberley have all created new work especially for this exhibition.
+Bruce Marks, Hanne Enemark, James Devereux, Catherine Huskie, Laura McKinley, Liam Reeves, Neil Wilkin, Peter Layton, Rachael Woodman and Sarah Wiberley all created new work especially for this exhibition.

-As a tribute to Sam Hermann, the pioneer of the British Studio Glass Movement, who sadly passed away during the past year, we have included a small selection of his works made at London Glassblowing.
+As a tribute to Sam Hermann, the pioneer of the British Studio Glass Movement, who sadly passed away in 2021, we included a small selection of his works made at London Glassblowing.